-The ketogenic diet focusses on changing the fuel that your body relies upon.
-Instead of using the regular sugar (glucose) present in carbohydrates like vegetables, fruits, grains, and legumes, a keto diet triggers a specific “fuel” called keto bodies: something that the liver produces from stored fat.
+Keto focusses on changing the fuel that your body relies upon.
+Instead of using the regular sugar (glucose) present in carbohydrates like vegetables, fruits, grains, and legumes, keto triggers a specific “fuel” called keto bodies: something that the liver produces from stored fat.

 Typically, carbohydrates present in food get converted into glucose which is then transported all around your body and fuels brain function.
 However, if your carbohydrate intake goes down, the liver secretes ketone bodies and fatty acids from fat.
 These ketone bodies are then flushed into your brain and serve as an alternative energy source to glucose.

 Basically, instead of cutting down on fat, as most other diets promote, you restrict your carbohydrates intake and eat more fat instead.
 Therefore you’re no longer able to eat foods like bananas as one banana contains about 27 grams of carbs.
 Instead, you need to eat foods that are lower in carbs as you will need to go down to about 20-50 grams of carbs per day to be successful on keto.

 Keeping this in mind, let’s take about rice.

 Rice is a significant source of carbohydrates.
 In fact, one cup of regular rice contains over 45 grams of carbs.
 This is a food that you definitely cannot have on keto /low carb.

 Moreover, rice also happens to be a staple dietary element across several countries and most likely it has been the same in your own household.
 Therefore, suddenly, cutting rice out of your diet might turn out to be quite difficult for many and isn’t quite feasible.